stevenmoraleszeta/critical-mass-example-project/docs/PROJECT-IDEA.md

 ### Core Idea

-A professional portfolio showcasing my experience as a Full Stack Software Engineer and Tech Leader, specifically designed for the **Developer, Front End** position at **Critical Mass** in **San Jose, Costa Rica**.
+A professional portfolio showcasing my experience as a Full Stack Software Engineer and Tech Leader, specifically designed for the **Developer, Front End** position at **Critical Mass** in **Costa Rica**.

 **About Me:**
 - **CEO & Lead Software Developer** at Novaera - Leading a team of 6+ developers building intelligent and scalable digital solutions